Let’s talk everyday carry.

 Cancer patients beat million to one odds and recover in full.
 People win the lottery, or get struck by lightning, or . . . you get the point.
 When statistical outliers get real, you’ll have to deal—and deal quickly—with a rapidly evolving, unthinkable situation.
 Have the right tools available.

 There’s also a legal aspect to daily carry that I think is under-discussed.
 The fact is that, while law enforcement exists, it serves the community as a whole and has no obligation to you as an individual.
 Every Supreme Court case on the question has affirmed that position; Google Warren vs. District of Columbia for a prominent example.
 I’ll quote the decision:

 “[t]he duty to provide public services is owed to the public at large, and, absent a special relationship between the police and an individual, no specific legal duty exists.”

-A special relationship is generally defined a duty to protect, and generally only exists if you’re in police custody or have been specifically assigned police protection.
+A special relationship is generally defined as a duty to protect, and generally only exists if you’re in police custody or have been specifically assigned police protection.
 And few of us are.

 So the bottom line is this: while the cops are there and will certainly try to help, their approach to individual violent crime is generally reactive, and their legal responsibility to you is generally zero.
 Legally and morally, the weight of your own defense rests on you.

 Heavy stuff?
 Maybe—but it has to be said.

 So practice situational awareness.
 Avoid places where trouble might start.
 Leave a light on when you’re not home and invest in a good alarm system—or a dog.
 Keep your car insurance up to date and have a fire extinguisher in your home.
 In short—take the steps you need to keep yourself safe: carry, and carry daily.